-In 2019, the Group acquired additional 263ha of vineyards.
-Thus, the total cultivated area increased by 23% to 1.392 hectares of vineyards.
+In 2020, the Group has planted 14ha of vineyards and a number of 44ha of previously planted vineyards have matured.
+Thus, the total area of vineyards cultivated reached 1.263 hectares of vineyards.
 The majority of the vineyards are in their prime age, being planted during 2004-2005 and are situated in favorable micro-zones for winemaking, along the 45th parallel, same as the Bordeaux region.
 Production assets are based in a region with 5.000+ years of vine growing history, a developed wine culture and vibrant wine-related ecosystem, resulting in a well-developed economic cluster spanning the entire wine value chain: from grape growing, to oenological research, to bottle and label manufacturing etc.